openvinotoolkit/open_model_zoo/models/public/efficientnet-b0-pt/efficientnet-b0-pt.md

 The model input is a blob that consists of a single image of 1x3x224x224 in RGB order.
 The BGR mean values need to be subtracted as follows: [123.675,116.28,103.53] before passing the image blob into the network.
-In addition, values must be multiplied by [58.395,57.12,57.375].
+In addition, values must be divided by [58.395,57.12,57.375].

 The model output for `efficientnet-b0-pt` is the typical object classifier output for